 Press the play button above to hear the full story, including original audio from during and after the earthquake.
 To read the piece instead, click here for a complete text transcript.

-Jon Mooallem produced this spoken story of reporter Genie Chance and the Great Alaska Earthquake — original music was created for the piece by the Frank Brink Community Players (Jenny Conlee-Drizos, John Neufeld, Chris Funk, Nate Query and John Moen).
+Jon Mooallem produced this spoken story of reporter Genie Chance and the Great Alaska Earthquake — original music was created for the piece by the Frank Brink Community Players (Jenny Conlee-Drizos, Jon Neufeld, Chris Funk, Nate Query, and John Moen).

 Featuring 99pi host Roman Mars and Avery Trufelman (as Chance), the piece was performed at Radiotopia Live in Los Angeles, Portland, Seattle and San Francisco in 2016 and 2017.
 The live version was edited for publication as a podcast episode by Sharif Youssef and Sean Real.